What is an electrocardiogram (ECG)?

 An ECG is a safe procedure.
 There are no risks to the person undergoing an ECG.
 There is no risk of shock because the electrodes detect electrical impulses and do not emit electricity.

-How long before the results are back?
+When will the results are back?

 The person taking the ECG will look at the recordings immediately and will act on any problems they see.